CDCgov/tostadas/README.md

 nextflow run main.nf -profile mpox,<docker|singularity> --workflow update_submission --dry_run false --submission_config <path/to/submission_config.yaml> --original_submission_outdir <results/submission> --meta_path <path/to/updated/metadata/file>
 ```

-Please make sure your updated metadata Excel file has a `biosample_accession` column that contains accurate accession IDs.
-TOSTADAS does not check these for accuracy.
-Please make sure they are correct.
+Ensure the `biosample_accession` column contains valid accession IDs.
+TOSTADAS does not verify accession accuracy.

 Note: TOSTADAS uses the `ncbi-spuid` field to match samples in the metadata file and the original submission.xml.
 The `sample_name` field is not preserved in the submission.xml, so it cannot be used as an identifier for this workflow.